Learn Your Lizards Guided Walks July 30, August 13 and September 10

-September 10 at 8am with Steven & Larry
+September 10 at 8am with Steven, Dan & Jamie

-On dates above where two expert guides are scheduled we can split large tour groups into smaller ones, for a great morning in the gardens, and plenty of time for kids to ask all the questions they want about lizards, snakes and reptiles.
+Lizard walks are popular here -- and having multiple guides allows our leaders to split large tour groups into smaller ones, for a great morning in the gardens -- and plenty of time for kids to ask all the questions they want about lizards, snakes and reptiles.

 Casa Grande reptile enthusiast and educator Wild Man Phil Rakociis among our most popular guides - check his website for dates.
 Not just for kids, these walks lure all ages who enjoy Arizona's most common, colorful and charismatic little reptiles.
 Read more about Wild Man Phil, and

 connect with Wild Man Phil on Facebook. -

 Preview Arboretum Lizard Walks with a YouTube Lizard Walk video clip posted by Arboretum volunteer and videographer Mike Rolfe.
 This short flim showcases our special guest tour guide and shows you some of the scenes and gardens explored on this walk.

 Lizard Walks are the most popular guided tour we offer for kids, so make sure to invite yours - or bring along grandkids, nieces and nephews -- but please remind them not to capture or harass the Arboretum lizards.
 Our trained volunteers are allowed to safely catch-and-release lizards during these once-a-month guided tours in order to help educate visitors, but the speedy little critters prefer to be left alone and can be injured if you're not careful catching and handling them.
 Make sure to bring your camera for close-up pictures of lizards, because Wild Man Phil will safely catch and release colorful lizards such as the ones shown on this page.
 Also make sure to carry a water bottle on the walk -- but leave your butterfly nets and lizard nooses at home.